Effect-TS/schema/README.md

 );
 ```

-The `decodePerson` function returns a value of type `ParseResult<A>`, which is a type alias for `These<NonEmptyReadonlyArray<ParseError>, A>`, where `NonEmptyReadonlyArray<ParseError>` represents a list of errors that occurred during the decoding process and `A` is the inferred type of the data described by the `Schema`.
-A successful decode will result in a `Right` or `Both` value, containing the decoded data.
+The `decodePerson` function returns a value of type `ParseResult<A>`, which is a type alias for `Either<NonEmptyReadonlyArray<ParseError>, A>`, where `NonEmptyReadonlyArray<ParseError>` represents a list of errors that occurred during the decoding process and `A` is the inferred type of the data described by the `Schema`.
+A successful decode will result in a `Right`, containing the decoded data.
 A `Right` value indicates that the decode was successful and no errors occurred.
-A `Both` value represents a successful decode that also includes some non-fatal decode errors (warnings).
-It is important to note that a `Both` value still represents a successful decode, as the data was able to be successfully decoded despite the presence of warnings.
 In the case of a failed decode, the result will be a `Left` value containing a list of `ParseError`s.

 The `decodeOrThrow` function is used to decode a value and throw an error if the decoding fails.
 It is useful when you want to ensure that the value being decoded is in the correct format, and want to throw an error if it is not.